VlaamseKunstcollectie/configuration-management/README.md

 |       └── vkc-ecosystem
 ```

-If you want to install everything (Datahub, Dashboard, Arthub, ResourceSpace, Cantaloupe and Imagehub), then your `hosts` file will look like this:
+If you want to install everything (Datahub, Dashboard, Arthub, ResourceSpace, Cantaloupe, Imagehub and Condition reporting tool), then your `hosts` file will look like this:

 ```
 all: